paurkedal/ocaml-caqti/README.md

 decoding returned tuples.
 It is hoped that this agnostic choice makes it a suitable target for higher level interfaces and code generators.

-## Status

-Large parts of Caqti was rewritten for 0.8 and 0.9, the latter being the first release targeted for to the official OPAM repository.
-The old API is still available in findlib libraries under the suffix `.v1`.
-I need to keep these for the time being, but do not use them for new code.

 ## Drivers

 The following drivers are available.